JoshuaKGoldberg/all-contributors-for-repository/README.md

 ### Options

-The exported `createAllContributorsForRepository` function takes in an object with two required properties:
+The exported `getAllContributorsForRepository` function takes in an object with two required properties:

 - `owner` _(`string`)_: The owner of the repository to query, such as `"JoshuaKGoldberg"`.
 - `repository` _(`string`)_: The name of the repository to query, such as `"all-contributors-for-repository"`.